josev2046/A-dynamic-playlist-gallery-for-Vimeo-videos/README.md

 # A dynamic playlist gallery for Vimeo videos

-This project enhances Vimeo video delivery by creating a dynamic playlist gallery where users can:
+This prototype enhances Vimeo video delivery by creating a dynamic playlist gallery where users can:

 * Select any criteria (e.g., topic, keyword, etc) to view relevant live events and videos.
 * Immediately engage with a featured video upon page load.